Stone Age artefacts reveal secrets of Britain’s lost Atlantis

 Revealing the secrets of Britain’s lost Atlantis: Archaeologists discover Stone Age artefacts under North Sea

-Archaeologists are recovering Stone Age artifacts from the bottom of the North Sea
+Archaeologists are recovering Stone Age artefacts from the bottom of the North Sea

 Your support helps us to tell the story